-Figure 4: Los Angeles County Oil and Gas Production by Year2
+Figure 4: Los Angeles County Oil and Gas Production by Year

 Oil extraction produces oil, produced gas, water, and other contaminants.
 The produced gas is naturally occurring and of relatively high Btu, around 900 Btu/scf.
 The produced gas requires gas treatment to remove sulfides, water, CO2 and other contaminants.
 Some facilities beneficially use the produced gas to generate energy or inject the gas into a pipeline.
 Pipeline injection is cost effective for companies that have connections nearby, or can inter-connect to another company's pipeline or through a municipal connection.
-There can be interruptions to pipeline injection due to pipeline curtailment, this occurs when the utility has to perform maintenance or upgrades on their end of the connection and cannot accept the gas.
+There can be interruptions to pipeline injection due to pipeline curtailment; this occurs when the utility has to perform maintenance or upgrades on their end of the connection and cannot accept the gas.
+During the rulemaking process, one stakeholder requested that the SCAQMD establish a cap for facilities that replace or install new flares to ensure that routine flaring is minimized.
+As a result, staff added a provision for oil and gas production sites with emissions over four tons per year that establishes an annual throughput limit of 110 percent of the average throughput over the past two calendar years for replacement flares and an annual throughput limit of 45 million standard cubic feet for new flares.
 Produced gas in not considered Renewable Natural Gas (RNG) so incentives are not available to assist in conversion or capture; however, the Southern California Gas Company has a tariff program to assist companies generating produced gas to install skid-mounted units for gas clean-up and develop connection to existing natural gas pipelines.
 Similar to landfills, there are opportunities to use the gas to generate energy through fuel cells and micro-turbines as well as to fuel transportation.
 There are some companies that operate portable equipment designed to clean up the gas on-site and sell to third party customers.